 When layer lines were first introduced, we saw that they represent not only a certain amount of time flowing from left to right, but also some element that is considered as continuing through time, even if it is not always audible in sound, such as the “part” played by an individual musician (see Unspecified pitch).

 Another example of an element that might be considered to continue through time in a piece of music, as an ever-present possibility if not actually manifested at every moment, is a particular musical pitch.
 Most music uses certain pitches repeatedly though not constantly, so that such pitches endure through time at least in the sense of being “kept in mind” when not actually sounding.
 Accordingly, when pitch is to be specified in a score, a continuous horizontal line can be used to represent a recurring pitch (rather than representing a “layer” as when pitch is unspecified).
-This is the basis of global notation’s approach to specifying pitch.
+This is the basis of Global Notation’s approach to specifying pitch.

 A continuous horizontal line that represents a particular pitch will be called a “pitch line.”
 It may look like a layer line, but in practice it will be readily distinguishable by the fact that symbols are usually placed on a pitch line rather than immediately above and/or below it.
-(More precisely, the vertical center of the symbol is normally aligned with that of the pitch line.)
+(More precisely, the vertical centre of the symbol is normally aligned with that of the pitch line.)
 A symbol placed on a pitch line indicates a sound of the pitch represented by that line.

 The symbols placed on a pitch line may be for sounds of either specified or unspecified duration (see Specified duration).
 Most xylophone sounds are of definite pitch but rapid decay, so it will usually make sense to specify their pitch but not their duration.
 Most sung, blown, and bowed sounds are of definite pitch and are (within limits) sustainable, so it will usually make sense to specify both their pitch and their duration.